Category 1: Easy, little or no walking, smooth paths.

 Abbotts Lagoon, Point Reyes National Seashore

-We generally visit this location later in the month of October, but any time would be good.
+Prime time for this hotspot on the northern Marin coast is the second half of October, but other times can be good.
 It requires driving to Point Reyes and turning onto Pierce Point Road.
 A 1-1/2 mile walk through the coastal habitat brings one to a bridge over the upper lagoon.
 Another 1/2 mile walk across sand and along the edge of the outer lagoon will bring one to the beach.
 A more rigorous 5,100 mile swim will take one to Japan.
-Birds we often see on this trip include sparrows, shorebirds, and raptors.
+Birds we’ve seen here include sparrows, shorebirds, and raptors.
 The outer lagoon frequently has a good selection of shorebirds which will stay most of the winter.
 Snowy Plovers nest along the beach and south of the outer lagoon—they are often easy to find.
 American Pipit flocks need to be checked for possible Red-throated Pipits.
-Later in October we often have a good selection of raptors including Red-tailed and Ferruginous Hawks, Northern Harriers, and White-tailed Kites.
+In late October we’ve often seen a good selection of raptors including Red-tailed and Ferruginous Hawks, Northern Harriers, and White-tailed Kites.
 Check the Point Reyes National Seashore website for access updates.
-While some Point Reyes sites are closed as of this writing, Abbotts Lagoon is open.

 Not only is Bodega Bay famous for its role in the Hitchcock movie The Birds, but it is also famous for the many birds which can be found there.
 Starting in early fall and continuing through the winter, many shorebirds and waterfowl make Bodega Harbor their winter home.
-Any number of locations around the harbor can be visited for birding opportunities: The Tides Restaurant, Porto Bodega, the Rail Pond, Gaffney Point, Owl Canyon, Campbell Cove, and Bodega Head, among others.
-Currently, Lucas Wharf and Terrapin Creek restaurants are closed, but food is available at The Tides, the crab shack at the Spud Point Marina, and some items at Diekmann’s Store.
-A detailed description of bird-watching spots may be seen at this website.
+Any number of locations around the harbor can be visited for birding opportunities: The boardwalk behind the Tides Restaurant, Porto Bodega, the Rail Pond, Gaffney Point, Owl Canyon, Campbell Cove, and Bodega Head, among others.

 Other bayside locations to try are: